Signal Enhancement for Magnetic Navigation Challenge Problem: Flight Data Description

-The truth data for training is an uncorrupted measurement of the magnetic anomaly field.
-This is provided in two ways: first, in the form of the data collected from the scalar magnetometer located on the tail stinger after professional compensation.
-This data was collected concurrently among the build dataset, and will provide a direct measurement of the uncorrupted signal.
-Second, a magnetic anomaly map is provided to determine an alternative truth signal.
-Magnetic anomaly map data provides a unique measure of the magnetic anomaly field for a location in space, and as such is similar to the magnetic anomaly field data collected from the tail stinger.

-Four flights were flown to collect data.
-Each flight contained a different set of objectives, and as such the dataset from each flight has individual nuances.
-The details of Flight Number 1003 will be discussed below.
-For further information on the remaining flights (Flight Numbers 1002, 1004, and 1005) see Appendices \ref{sec.flight_1002}, \ref{sec.flight_1004}, and \ref{sec.flight_1005}.
+Data from six flights is publicly available.
+Each flight contained a different set of objectives, and as such the data from each flight has individual nuances.
+The details of Flight 1003 are discussed below.
+For further information on Flights 1002, 1004, 1005, 1006, and 1007, see Appendix \ref{sec:other_flights} and the \texttt{readmes} folder in the MagNav.jl \cite{Gnadt2022a} repository.

-The objectives for Flight Number 1003 were to measure the crustal magnetic field at two altitudes (400m HAE and 800m HAE) in both the Eastern and Renfrew flight regions.
-The flight was conducted on June 29, 2020 and lasted approximately five hours and forty-five minutes.
-A summary of the Line Numbers, which describe when a specific flight segment began and subsequently ended, is shown in Table \ref{tab:flight_1003_line_summary}.
-Line Number 1003.10 has been withheld for the evaluation dataset, while the remaining Line Numbers are provided in the build dataset.
-Other numbers that do not begin with the Flight Number refer to flight over a survey line.
+The objective for Flight 1003 (see \texttt{Flt1003\_readme.txt}) was to measure the crustal magnetic field at two altitudes (400m and 800m) in both the Eastern Ontario and Renfrew flight areas.
+The flight was conducted on June 29, 2020 and lasted approximately 5 hr and 42 min.
+A summary of the flight lines (segments) is shown in Table \ref{tab:flight_1003}, Here it can be seen that flight line 1003.10 has been withheld for the evaluation dataset, while the remaining lines are provided in the build dataset.